imxrt-rs/imxrt-boot-gen/README.md

-# imxrt-fcb-gen
+# imxrt-boot-gen

-Define an iMXRT firmware configuration block (FBC) in Rust.
+Generate iMXRT data structures that are required for booting.

+## Terms

+- Flex Serial Peripheral Interface (FlexSPI) Configuration Block (FCB), a data structure that describes how the processor interfaces flash devices via FlexSPI.
+It's an array of magic numbers placed in flash at a known location.
+Suitable for serial NOR and NAND flash booting.

 ## Rationale

-A firmware configuration block (FCB) is an array of memory that defines how the processor should read from flash.
-It is placed in a known location in flash.
+This crate lets you define the FCB in Rust.
 FCBs are typically written by hand.
 If you're defining a FCB in C, you can use structs and macros to define the FCB layout and values.
 The approach, however, isn't great for catching invalid values at compile time.
-This crate takes a different, more radical approach, by using Rust to generate the FCB at compile time.
+This crate takes a different, more radical approach, by using Rust to generate the structures at compile time.

-`imxrt-fcb-gen` provides an API for FCB generation.
+`imxrt-boot-gen` provides an API for FCB generation.
 Use it in another crate's `build.rs` to define the FCB, and write it to a file:

 ```rust
 let builder = Builder {